cpputest/cpputest.github.io/mocking_manual.markdown

 <a id="mock_plugin"> </a>

-### MockPlugin
+### MockSupportPlugin

-CppUTest plugins can be installed in the main and 'extent' the unit test framework.
+CppUTest plugins can be installed in the main and 'extend' the unit test framework.
 It is a place where you can put work that needs to be done in all unit tests.
-There is a MockPlugin to make the work with mocks easier.
-It does the following work:
+There is a MockSupportPlugin to make the work with mocks easier.
+Complete Documentation for MockSupportPlugin can be found on the [Plugins Manual](plugins_manual.html) page.

-* checkExpectations at the end of every test (on global scope, which goes recursive over all scopes)
-* clear all expectations at the end of every test
-* install all comparators that were configured in the plugin at the beginning of every test
-* remove all comparators at the end of every test

-Installing the MockPlugin means you'll have to add to main something like:

-{% highlight c++ %}
-#include "CppUTest/TestRegistry.h"
-#include "CppUTestExt/MockSupportPlugin.h"

-MyDummyComparator dummyComparator;
-MockSupportPlugin mockPlugin;

-mockPlugin.installComparator("MyDummyType", dummyComparator);
-TestRegistry::getCurrentRegistry()->installPlugin(&mockPlugin);
-{% endhighlight %}

-This code creates a comparator for MyDummy and installs it at the plugin.
-This means the comparator is available for all test cases.
-It creates the plugin and installs it at the current test registry.
-After installing the plugin, you don't have to worry too much anymore about calling checkExpectations or cleaning your MockSupport.

 <a id="c_interface"> </a>